 This cluster-randomized, matched-pairs, parallel trial of a behavior-based sexual assault prevention intervention in informal settlements of Kenya evaluated the impact on girls experience of sexual assault.
 Findings show "significant reduction in the rate of sexual assault among girls in this population."

-Presented as an abstract at the International Conference on Violence Prevention: From Scientific Excellence to Effective Practice (to be published in 2017).
+Presented as an abstract at the International Conference on Violence Prevention: From Scientific Excellence to Effective Practice.

 Article Coming soon